PIM's - What are they?

 A Project Information Memorandum (PIM) is a report issued by Council under the Building Act to help you decide whether your building project is possible and practical.
 Obtaining a PIM is voluntary, however you should apply for a PIM at an early stage, ideally before applying for a building consent.

-A PIM will tell you what Council knows about the proposed site and requirements of the Resource Management Act (RMA) (including whether you may need a resource consent) and other Acts that might affect your proposal and require separate approvals.
+A PIM will tell you what Council knows about the proposed site, requirements of the Resource Management Act (RMA) (including whether you may need a resource consent) and other Acts that might affect your proposal and require separate approvals.
 For example:

 - The location of underground pipes, natural hazards, soil types and other ground conditions

-- The relevant provisions of the council’s district plan, council bylaws, the Fire Service Act 1975, the Local Government Act 2002 and the Historic Places Act 1993
+- The relevant provisions of Council’s Resource Management Plan, Air Quality Plan, council bylaws, the Fire Service Act 1975, the Local Government Act 2002 and the Heritage New Zealand Pouhere Taonga Act 2014

 An application for a PIM is made using the building consent application form.
 A PIM application must be accompanied by payment of the fee.
 The application should include, or be accompanied by information such as: